WALL-E (character): Development

-Director, Andrew Stanton made WALL·E as the idea was instantly understandable, and because it was a low-status menial job that made him sympathetic.
+Director, Andrew Stanton made WALL-E a trash compactor as the idea was instantly understandable, and because it was a low-status menial job that made him sympathetic.
 Stanton also liked the imagery of stacked cubes of garbage.

-Before they turned their attention to other projects, Stanton and John Lasseter thought about having WALL·E fall in love, as it was the necessary progression away from loneliness.
+Before they turned their attention to other projects, Stanton and John Lasseter thought about having WALL-E fall in love, as it was the necessary progression away from loneliness.

-WALL·E went undeveloped during the 1990s partly because Stanton and Pixar were not confident enough yet to have a feature-length film with a main character that behaved like Luxo Jr., the Pixar lamp or R2-D2 from Star Wars.
+WALL-E went undeveloped during the 1990s partly because Stanton and Pixar were not confident enough yet to have a feature-length film with a main character that behaved like Luxo Jr.—the Pixar lamp—or R2-D2 from Star Wars.
 Stanton explained there are two types of robots in cinema: "human[s] with metal skin", like the Tin Man, or "machine[s] with function" like Luxo and R2.
 He found the latter idea "powerful" because it allowed the audience to project personalities onto the characters, as they do with babies and pets: "You're compelled ... you almost can't stop yourself from finishing the sentence 'Oh, I think it likes me!
 I think it's hungry!
 I think it wants to go for a walk!'"
 He added, "We wanted the audience to believe they were witnessing a machine that has come to life."
 The animators visited recycling stations to study machinery, and also met robot designers, visited NASA's Jet Propulsion Laboratory to study robots, watched a recording of a Mars rover, and borrowed a bomb detecting robot from the San Francisco Police Department.
 Simplicity was preferred in their performances as giving them too many movements would make them feel human.

-Stanton wanted WALL·E to be a box and EVE to be like an egg.
-WALL·E's eyes were inspired by a pair of binoculars Stanton was given when watching the Oakland Athletics play against the Boston Red Sox.
+Stanton wanted WALL-E to be a box and EVE to be like an egg.
+WALL-E's eyes were inspired by a pair of binoculars Stanton was given when watching the Oakland Athletics play against the Boston Red Sox.
 He "missed the entire inning" because he was distracted by them.
 The director was reminded of Buster Keaton and decided the robot would not need a nose or mouth.
 Stanton added a zoom lens to make WALL-E more sympathetic.
 Ralph Eggleston noted this feature gave the animators more to work with and gave the robot a childlike quality.

-Sound designer, Ben Burtt saw a hand-cranked electrical generator while watching Island in the Sky, and bought an identical, unpacked device from 1950 on eBay to use for WALL·E moving around.
-Burtt also used an automobile self-starter for when WALL·E goes fast, and the sound of cars being wrecked at a demolition derby provided for WALL-E's compressing trash in his body.
+Sound designer, Ben Burtt saw a hand-cranked electrical generator while watching Island in the Sky, and bought an identical, unpacked device from 1950 on eBay to use for WALL-E moving around.
+Burtt also used an automobile self-starter for when WALL-E goes fast, and the sound of cars being wrecked at a demolition derby provided for WALL-E's compressing trash in his body.
 The Macintosh computer chime was used to signify when WALL-E has fully recharged his battery.